 Criterion 3: Recognizing individual student learning needs and developing strategies to address those needs.
-1b : Knowing and Valuing Students Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher lacks sufficient knowledge of students to support student learning or development.
-The teacher's knowledge of students' identities, as well as their strengths and needs, partially supports learning and development.
-The teacher's knowledge of students supports learning and development and enables the teacher to build upon student assets.
-The teacher's knowledge of students is extensive and fosters student learning and development to support academic and personal success.
-3e : Responding Flexibly l Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher makes no adjustments to learning experiences, even when warranted, and is not responsive to student needs.
-The teacher makes some adjustments to learning experiences and is responsive to student needs with partial success.
-The teachers' adjustments and responsiveness lead to deeper understanding for students and new learning experiences.
-Based on self-monitoring and reflection, students voice their needs, ask questions, and make suggestions that lead to adjustments and modifications or spark new learning opportunities.
-Student Growth 3.1: E stablish Student Growth Goal(s) Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not The teacher develops a The teacher develops a The teacher develops a develop a student student growth goal for student growth goal for a student growth goal for a growth goal for a group a group of students group of students, within group of students, within a of students within a within a class who are a class, who are not yet class, who are not yet class who are not yet not yet reaching full reaching full learning reaching full learning reaching full learning learning potential. potential. potential. potential.
-The teacher explains The teacher explains how The teacher explains how OR how the knowledge of the knowledge of the knowledge of The teacher does not students informed the individual students individual students explain how the goal for the students as informed the goal in informed the goal in knowledge of a group, but not as specific ways. specific ways. individual students informed the goal. individuals.
-The goal addresses an essential standard for The goal addresses an essential standard for the The goal does not The goal addresses an essential standard for the teacher's content and teacher's content and grade address an essential the teacher's content grade level. level. standard for the and grade level.
-The goal requires The goal requires students' teacher's content and The goal requires students' cognitive and cognitive and emotional grade level. students' cognitive emotional engagement. engagement.
-The goal does not and emotional The teacher seeks and The teacher seeks and require students' engagement. considers, when provided, considers, when provided, cognitive or The teacher input from students' input from students' emotional communicates the goal families in developing the families in developing the engagement. to students' families. goal. goal.
+1b : Knowing and Valuing Students Basic - 2 Proficient - 3 Distinguished 4 Unsatisfactory - 1 The teacher lacks The teacher's The teacher's knowledge Distinguished - 4 The teacher's knowledge of sufficient knowledge of J students is extensive and students to support knowledge of students' identities, as well as of students supports learning and fosters student learning and student learning or their strengths and development and enables development to support development. needs, partially the teacher to build upon academic and personal supports learning and student assets. success. development. student assets. success.
+3e : Responding Flexibly Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher makes no The teacher makes The teachers' adjustments Based on self-monitoring adjustments to learning some adjustments to and responsiveness lead and reflection, students experiences, even when learning experiences to deeper understanding voice their needs, ask warranted, and is not and is responsive to for students and new questions, and make responsive to student student needs with learning experiences. suggestions that lead to needs. partial success. .cag experiences. adjustments and F modifications or spark new learning opportunities.
+Student Growth 3.1: E stablish Student Growth Goal(s) J 11 Unsatisfactory - 1 Basic - 2 Proficient - 3 Distinguished - 4 The teacher does not The teacher develops a The teacher develops a The teacher develops a develop a student student growth goal for student growth goal for a student growth goal for a growth goal for a group a group of students group of students, within group of students, within a of students within a within a class who are a class, who are not yet class, who are not yet class who are not yet not yet reaching full reaching full learning reaching full learning reaching full learning learning potential. potential. potential. potential.
+The teacher explains The teacher explains how The teacher explains how OR how the knowledge of the knowledge of the knowledge of The teacher does not students informed the individual students individual students explain how the goal for the students as informed the goal in informed the goal in knowledge of a group, but not as specific ways. specific ways. individual students individuals.
+The goal addresses an The goal addresses an informed the goal.
+The goal addresses an essential standard for essential standard for the The goal does not essential standard for the teacher's content and teacher's content and grade address an essential standard for the the teacher's content grade level. level. teacher's content and and grade level.
+The goal requires The goal requires students' grade level.
+The goal requires students' cognitive students' cognitive and emotional engagement. cognitive and emotional The goal does not and emotional The teacher seeks and engagement .
+The teacher seeks and require students' engagement. considers, when provided, considers, when provided, cognitive or The teacher input from students' input from students' emotional communicates the goal families in developing the families in developing the engagement. to students' families. goal. goal. engagement. to students faililles. l goal. yoai.